GSA/data-strategy/pages/feedback.md

 Please submit your comment once using your preferred feedback platform.

 #### Comments on the Federal Data Strategy are being accepted through _November 16, 2018_.
 Specifically, comments are requested on the [draft practices and action steps for implementation](/practices).

-## Guidance for Submitting Documents

-This guidance for submitting documents is offered to facilitate the analysis and full consideration of the comments.
-Indicate whether you are responding on behalf of an organization or agency.
-Comments should be informative for the Federal Data Strategy.
-Comments on issues not related to the strategy will not be considered.

-Please specify the number of the question to which your comment applies.
-If possible, structure your comments on specific practices so that they refer to the number of the relevant practice.
-If you have multiple comments on one practice, please organize them together by practice number.

-If possible, provide comments in a Microsoft Word or plain text file and avoid using footnotes, end notes, images, graphics, or tables.
-If you refer to reference material (documents, websites, research), please quote or paraphrase the specific content from referenced material.